“Something more” could be Copyblogger’s unofficial content editing motto.

 For me, it comes down to respect.
-Don’t waste your audience’s time.
+You want to grab your readers’ attention, but not waste their time.

-To the untrained eye, unicorn vomit looks like aspects that customize your message.
-But as Sonia put it:
+To the untrained eye, unicorn vomit looks like aspects that customize your writing voice during content editing.
+But as Sonia Simone has put it:

 “Sometimes well-meaning attempts to give your writing life end up producing writing that’s silly, trivial, cluttered, or condescending.”

-Editing is the perfect time to extract the goodness you intended and toss out the parts that may harm your credibility.
+Content editing is the perfect time to extract the goodness you intended and toss out the parts of your personal writing that may harm your credibility.